20LitersAdmin/liters_tracker/docs/chip_notes.md

 # CURRENT:

+0. sectors/:id/report
+- When technology is Training, include a message about how to complete [Distributed][People][Checked]

-4. What about un-met plans?
+1. What about un-met plans?
 - Help Rebero see work to be accomplished by Sector

-5. Deleting a (duplicate) Facility that has associated Reports:
+2. Deleting a (duplicate) Facility that has associated Reports:
 - Need to re-assign reports before deleting facility

+3. technology_path(:id)
+- Add Report button does nothing
+- Add Plan button does nothing

 # Creating/Updating Targets